Denoising Prior Driven Deep Neural Network for Image Restoration: Experimental Results

 \subsection{Image deblurring}

 To train the proposed network for image deblurring, we first convoluted the training images with a blur kernel to generate the blurred images and then extracted the training image patches of size $120\times 120$ from the blurred images.
 The additive Gaussian noise of standard deviation $\sigma_n$ was also added to the blurred images.
 Patch augmentation with flips and rotations were adopted, generating total $450,000$ patches for training.
 Two types of blur kernels were considered, i.e., the $25\times 25$ Gaussian blur kernel of standard deviation $1.6$ and two motion blur kernels adopted in \cite{Levin:CVPR09} of sizes $19\times 19$ and $17\times 17$.
 We trained each model for different blur settings.
-We compared the proposed method with several leading deblurring methods, i.e., three leading model-based deblurring methods (EPLL \cite{Zoran:ICCV11}, IDDBM3D \cite{IDDBM3D} and NCSR \cite{NCSR}) and the current state-of-the-art denoising-based deblurring methods with CNN denoisers \cite{Zhang:CVPR17} (denoted as DD-CNN).
+We compared the proposed method with several leading deblurring methods, i.e., three leading model-based deblurring methods (EPLL \cite{Zoran:ICCV11}, IDDBM3D \cite{IDDBM3D} and NCSR \cite{NCSR}) and the current state-of-the-art denoising-based deblurring method with CNN denoisers \cite{Zhang:CVPR17} (denoted as DD-CNN).
+We have also compared to the MemNet \cite{Tai:ICCV17} method.
+We trained MemNet using pairs of blurred image patches and the original image patches.
+Note that for fair comparisons the same training image patches were used for both the proposed network and MemNet.
 The test images involved in this comparison study are shown in Fig. \ref{fig:deblur0}.
 In this experiment, we only conduct deconvolution for grayscale images.
 However, the proposed method can be easily extended for color image deblurring.